fbpx

 When you’re describing your product, you don’t want to confuse your customers with a million links.
 Plus, figuring out what to link can seem impossible.
 However, eCommerce sites can follow a few basic rules to get their linking started.

-If you have product pages for similar yet different products, you could mention those other options in the product description and link to them.
+If you offer distinct yet related products, mention these alternatives within the product description and provide links to them.

 Customer Reviews